A miracle occurs when the eyes and brain work together to transform light into sight.

-Vision is blurred because the eye is too long and objects are focused in front of the retina instead of on it.
-In short sight, distance vision is worse than near vision.
+Vision is blurred because the eye is too big and objects are focused in front of the retina instead of on it.
+In short sight, far vision is worse than near vision.

-In long sight the eye is too short and so objects are focused behind the retina.
-Near vision is worse than distance vision but the effects vary with age.
-Young people may have clear vision but become dependent on glasses as they get older.
-Long sight is not the same as presbyopia which is discussed below.
+In long sight the eye is too small and so objects are focused behind the retina.
+Near vision is worse than far vision but the effects vary with age.
+Young people may have sharp focus but become dependent on glasses as they get older.
+Long sight is not the same as presbyopia which is discussed later.

-Astigmatism is caused by a distortion of cornea shape.
+Astigmatism is caused by an unevenness of cornea shape.
 Normally the cornea is almost spherical but in astigmatism its curvature is greater in one region than another.
 Compare a football (spherical) to an egg or rugby ball (astigmatism).
 Vision is blurred at all distances.
 Astigmatism usually occurs with either short or long sight.

 This is the dependence on reading glasses that comes to most people with age.
 The lens inside the eye becomes less flexible with time and so cannot focus on close objects.
-Presbyopia is a manifestation of getting older not a disease, but it often causes great inconvenience.
-It may occur on its own or with any of the other focus defects.
+Presbyopia is a manifestation of getting older not a disease, but may be very inconvenient.
+It occurs on its own or with any other focus defect.

 These are minute imperfections of focusing, as unique to every eye as a fingerprint.
-Wavefront abnormalities have technical names such as ‘spherical aberration’, ‘trefoil’ and ‘coma’ described collectively as ‘higher order aberrations’.
-Wavefront abnormalities decrease the quality of vision at all distances.
-Whilst they are often not corrected by glasses or contact lenses, they may be successfully treated by lens implants or laser eye surgery.
+They have technical names such as 'spherical aberration', 'trefoil' and 'coma' described collectively as 'higher order aberrations'.
+Higher order aberrations decrease the quality of vision at all distances.
+They are not corrected by glasses or soft contact lenses, but some may be treated by lens implants.

 The unit of measurement is the 'dioptre'

-Cyl: The amount of the astigmatism.
+Cyl: The amount of astigmatism, usually preceded by a 'minus'.
 The higher the value, the more astigmatism you have.